Picsellia

 __init__

-If you need to interact with your experiments, you must initialize the Picture class.
-It is a subclass of the Datalake.
+If you need to interact with your experiments, you must initialize the Picture

 Arguments:

-• organization (string, optional) the name of the organization you want to work with (None default to your organization)
+(string, optional) the name of the organization you want to work with (None default to your organization)

 upload